matomo-org/plugin-VisitorGenerator/README.md

 * `./console visitorgenerator:generate-visits --idsite 5 --days 2` generates many visits for site with id 5 for today and yesterday
 * `./console visitorgenerator:anonymize-log /path/to/log` takes an Apache log file, anonymizes it and places it in a data directory so it will be replayed the next time "generate-visits" is executed
 * `./console visitorgenerator:shorten-log /path/to/file.log > file.short.log` takes a large Apache log file and keeps only a small number of logs per day
+* `./console visitorgenerator:generate-visits --idsite 5 --custom-piwik-url=http://example.com/` Uses 'http://example.com/' as Piwik-URL and generates many visits for site with id 5 for today

 ## Changelog